BlackWasp

 }

 Note that the integer value 'squareValue' is declared inside the loop.
-Any variable declared within the code block of a loop exists only for that iteration.
-Once the loop restarts, the variable is destroyed and must be recreated.
+Any variable declared within the code block of a loop exists for one iteration.
+When the loop restarts, the variable is destroyed and must be recreated.
 This means that the variable is not available outside the code block.
-Of course, if the variable is required to be accessible outside of the loop or persist between iterations, it can be declared before the for statement.
+If the variable is needed outside of the loop or must persist between iterations, declare it before the for statement.

 Declaring the Loop Control Variable in the Initialisation

 In the previous example, the loop control variable is declared before the loop executes.
-This means that on completion of the loop the variable still exists.
-The variable will contain the value eleven at this time as this is the value that will cause the loop condition to be broken.
-In many cases, the loop control variable is required only for the duration of the loop's execution.
-Where this is the case, the loop control variable may be declared within the initialisation section of the for statement.
-On completion of the loop, the variable is destroyed and no longer accessible.
+On completion of the loop the variable still exists.
+The variable will contain the value eleven at this time as this is the value that causes the loop condition to be false.
+Often the loop control variable is required only for the duration of the loop's execution.
+Where this is the case, it may be declared within the initialisation section of the for statement.
+On completion of the loop, the variable is no longer accessible.

 int[] squares = new int[11];